debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 | KMeans        | 4          | None    | 0.136       | 2                | 3.266             | 0.757          | 0.380          | {1: 0.492, 3: 0.014, 2: 0.0, 0: 0.493}                   |
 | Agglomerative | 7          | ward    | 0.151       | 3                | 44.208            | N/A            | 0.355          | {2: 0.58, 4: 0.248, 6: 0.104, 5: 0.045, 1: 0.021, 0: 0.0, 3: 0.0} |
 | Agglomerative | 6          | ward    | 0.168       | 2                | 44.162            | N/A            | 0.309          | {0: 0.685, 4: 0.248, 5: 0.045, 1: 0.021, 2: 0.0, 3: 0.0}           |

 ---

+## 🧪 Hypotheses Review

+#### Hypothesis:
+By clustering users using features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
+These segments will reflect real differences in reading habits, preferences, and engagement — enabling more personalized content, product features, and marketing strategies.

+#### Results:  Partially Supported
+While the clustering did not yield strongly **distinct** user groups in a strict statistical sense, it did uncover **interpretable segments** with meaningful differences in engagement, preferences, and reading behavior.
+These personas provided valuable insight and unlocked ideas for personalized experiences that could support key business objectives such as engagement, retention, and targeted recommendations.
+As such, the outcome is considered directionally successful and strategically useful.

+---